thomascchen/konmari/README.md

 ..
 rake run
 ```
-Visit to `localhost:4200` to run the app locally.
+Visit `localhost:4200` to run the app locally.

 ## To Dos:
 1. Add images for items.
 I tried to implement this first with Carrierwave, but ran into some problems getting images to save locally.
 I then tried plain image url strings, but had trouble getting my images to load properly.
 I rolled this back for now.